Chasing Papi: Plot

-Scared by Agent Rivera's firearm, the girls decide to take Tomás out of the house and wait until he wakes up and decide which girl he wants to be with.
-They load all their bags in Ricky's car and, after a short chase, they decide to stay at a Marriott hotel instead of a Motel 6.
-Unfortunately, Patricia's credit cards have been canceled by her mother.
-However, Lorena is their saving grace.
-The Miss Latina American Beauty Pageant is being held in that very same hotel and Miss Puerto Rico's flight was delayed.
-Lorena bears a resemblance to the real beauty contestant and takes her place.
+Scared by Rivera's firearm, the girls decide to take Tomás out of the house.
+They load their bags in Ricky's car and decide to stay at a hotel.
+However, Patricia's credit cards have been canceled by her mother.
+Meanwhile, the Miss Latina American Beauty Pageant is being held in the hotel and Miss Puerto Rico's flight was delayed.
+Lorena looks like Miss Puerto Rico and takes her place.
 Cici passes herself and Patricia off as her staff.
-When moving their bags to Miss Puerto Rico's room, a bag falls off the cart onto the luggage room floor.
-In the hotel room, all three girls have dinner, empty three bottles of champagne and share their life stories with each other.
-They each then have a dream in which they end up with Tomás but feel bad about leaving the other two behind.
+When moving their luggage to Miss Puerto Rico's room, a bag falls off the cart.

-The next morning, Lorena has to meet the judges and Cici has to deliver Ricky's car to a man named Rodrigo (D.L.
-Hughley) who apparently bought it.
-They leave Tomás but, in their absence, he's taken by Agent Rivera who has followed them to the hotel.
-It turns out Rodrigo was not interested in the car but a bag that was supposed to be in the trunk.
-Upon returning to the hotel with Rodrigo's associate, Victor (Freddy Rodriguez), the girls discover Tomás is missing and a note that reads, "If you want your Papi back, bring the money to the Don Quixote puppet at L.A.
+The next morning, Lorena has to meet the judges and Cici has to deliver Ricky's car to Rodrigo, a man who apparently bought it.
+They leave Tomás, who is later taken by Rivera; she has followed them to the hotel.
+It turns out that Rodrigo was not interested in the car but a bag that was supposed to be in the trunk.
+Upon returning to the hotel with Rodrigo's associate, Victor, the girls discover a note that reads, "If you want your Papi back, bring the money to the Don Quixote puppet at L.A.
 Latin festival at 5 PM.
 No cops."

-Patricia knocks Victor out with a lamp and Cici calls Fala in Miami for answers about the car but doesn't get any.
-All that is left is to do what the note says.
-They are interrupted by Costas Delgado (Paul Rodriguez, uncredited), the director of the pageant, who has been looking for Lorena and needs her to meet with the judges immediately.
-Patricia finds the extra bag filled with money in the luggage room and Cici gets a map to the festival.
-Victor comes to, calls Rodrigo and they plan to catch the girls at the festival.